answer01/item-recommender-system/README.md

 # item-recommender-system
-Basic Recommender System calculating simmilarities using Pearsons Correlation.
-Evaluating prediction quality with RMSE, MAE.
+Basic Recommender System based on Collaborative Filtering, simmilarity calculation using Pearsons Correlation.
+Evaluation of predictions quality with RMSE, MAE.